 What was key was we discovered — this is what Ms. Baker taught us.
 She said when — an organizer do not design a program and sell it to the people.
 An organizer talks to the people until they discover what the people already agree to.
 She said the people have a consensus.
 They’re just not aware of it.
 The organizer’s job is to find out what it is and then organize around that consensus.
 And our consensus was the demand for the right to vote.

 AMY GOODMAN: And what do you think the equivalent is here now in New Orleans?

 CURTIS MUHAMMAD: I think public school education is one.
 We proved that in New Orleans before Katrina.
 I think public school education is a mass consensus in America.
 And I think you can organize around it, and parents and students would take risk on that question.
 I really do.

-I also think that genocide is growing to be one, and I think that the enslaved men and black male children between fourteen and twenty-five — every mother have lost a child to the slave trade of the prison-industrial complex, and I think that the movement ignores it, because they never saw that black males were at the bottom of oppression, because our oppression has been defined by other than our own community.
-But if you ask the average black mother, "My children don’t get educated, and my boys are going to jail."
+I also think that genocide is growing to be one, and I think that the enslaved men and black male children between 14 and 25 — every mother have lost a child to the slave trade of the prison-industrial complex, and I think that the movement ignores it, because they never saw that black males were at the bottom of oppression, because our oppression has been defined by other than our own community.
+But if you ask the average black mother, “My children don’t get educated, and my boys are going to jail.”